How do I use the auto loan calculator?

 - Click "Calc", or

-- "Payment Schedule" for a detailed amortization schedule
+- "Payment Schedule" for a detailed payment report

 VERY IMPORTANT - You must enter a 0 if you want a value calculated.
 A few users have wondered why this is.
 They want to know why the calculator does not just recalculate the last calculation if they change one of the inputs such as the amount of the loan.

 The calculator operates this way so you can create a payment schedule using whatever inputs you want to use.
 This behavior is a feature!
-By not automatically recalculating a payment, this calculator lets those users that do not have a "typical" auto loan create an amortization schedule.
+By not automatically recalculating a payment, this calculator lets those users that do not have a "typical" auto loan create a custom schedule.

 ABOUT DATES - This calculator now allows irregular length first periods.
 That is, the calculator calculates the exact amount of interest due even when the initial period is shorter or longer than the other scheduled periods.
 This will result in payment amounts as well as interest charges that do not match other calculators.
 If you want to match other calculators, then set the "Loan Date" and "1st Payment Date" so that the time between them equals one full period as set in "Payment Frequency."
 Example: If the "Loan Date" is May 15th and the "Payment Frequency" is "Monthly," then the "1st Payment Date" should be set to June 15th, that is IF you want a conventional interest calculation.
 See the end of the "Help" text for some more details.

 Of course, you can always leave the dates set as they are when the calculator loads.